 Access to electronically delivered items like articles and ebooks automatically expires after 60 days for articles, after 14 days for ebooks, and after 90 days for ebook chapters.

-For interlibrary loan items that are not returned by the due date, there is a $30.00 overdue fee and a default $150.00 replacement fee.
+For interlibrary loan items that are not returned by the due date, there is an overdue fee of $5.00 per day (starting on the due date) with a maximum overdue fee of $25.00 and a default $150.00 replacement fee.
 The replacement fee may be adjusted depending on the actual cost of the item billed by the library who owns the item.
 We have a high overdue fee as many libraries will block us from requesting any materials when their items are returned late.

 Electronically delivered items cannot be renewed and will automatically expire after 60 days.
 Users should download PDFs to their computer if the item is needed longer than 60 days.
 For physical items, you can contact the interlibrary loan department.